 By: Stewart Parker

-Parker’s poignant autobiographical novel is the story of an amputee enveloped in its mood of numbed trauma.
+This poignant autobiographical novel by Stewart Parker is the story of an amputee enveloped in its mood of numbed trauma.
 The writing is masterful, the dialogue witty, full of finesse and immersive description.

 In a great Irish tradition of autobiographical fiction that includes James Joyce’s A Portrait of the Artist as a Young Man and Seamus Deane’s Reading in the Dark, Parker’s poignant novel depicts events surrounding the amputation of his left leg as a nineteen-year-old university student.
 Masterful vignettes present the callow protagonist’s life before, during and after this ordeal.
 Belfast, drear locus of rain and despond, contributes to the heaviness at the novel’s heart, as its characters strive to rise above the pervasive melancholy of the city and find some human happiness that they can share.